hr23232323/auto_market_data_bot/README.md

 pip install -r requirements.txt
 ```

-Following this step you cna start using the project.
+Following this step you can start using the project.
 We suggest starting with the scraper.py code.